Messaging for nonprofits

 For nonprofit organizations, marketing can be a balancing act.

 Budgets are tight.
-Staff are stretched.
+Staff is stretched.
 And diverting resources away from programming is not done lightly.
 But with the right approach to messaging, your organization can build stronger relationships with donors, engage volunteers and better reach those who rely on you.

 Messages That Motivate

 Nonprofits must take a nuanced approach to communications.
-Your volunteers, financial supporters and constituents are distinct groups.
+Your volunteers, financial supporters, and constituents are distinct groups.
 And you may be reaching out to other stakeholders such as policymakers or community partners.

 Each group has a unique sets of interests and motivations.
 If your marketing materials aren’t tailored to your audiences, you’re missing opportunities to inspire action.